 Part of the way dogs are wired makes them sensitive to a leadership vacuum.
 The reality is that nature hates a vacuum and in most situations, problems with a dog are not because the dog is obsessed with being “leader of the pack dominant”.
 The problem is that the dog owner living with the dog lives in such a way that constantly projects human to dog: ‘I am subordinate’ or at best ‘Aren’t we great college roommates’.

 If you want to read a really good example of how far off the rails dog training has come and how with dog trainers help, companion dog owners are being set up for failure when their Cane Corsos are puppies I HIGHLY RECOMMEND this article about Puppy Mouthing, Nipping and Biting.
-Every Cane Corso breeder on the planet should give this article along with Essential Tips Especially Prepared For Cane Corso Puppy Owners to everyone that leaves with one of their puppies.

 Even many veterinarians are recommending the nonsense outlined in the Puppy Mouthing, Nipping and Biting article and by following the silly undermining of authority advice of redirection, ignore bad, reward good etc end Cane Corso owners lay a foundation that leaves their puppies thinking they’re destined to be the teacher.

 As I keep alluding to, whether it’s a dog, a wolf, an ape or a human being, when raising a youngster, real authority comes from perceptions developed during the small seemingly insignificant day to day relationship interactions.
 I suspect that a good part of getting your dog on track will lay in learning what you might be doing that is undermining your authority and what you can do to instead add to your “credibility” account, a little here and a little there throughout the day.